Guide to Section 10(10D) of Income Tax Act, 1961

 - The tax deductions are applicable on every sum received under a life insurance plan, such as death benefit, maturity benefit, or the bonus received from life insurance policies

-- For the life insurance policies bought between 1st April 2003 and 31st March 2012, the premium paid for any year cannot exceed more than 20% of the sum assured
+- For the life insurance policies bought between 1st April 2003 and 31st March 2012, the premium paid for any year cannot be more than 20% of the sum assured

-- For policies purchased after 1st April 2012, the premium cannot exceed more than 10% of the sum assured
+- For policies purchased after 1st April 2012, the premium cannot be more than 10% of the sum assured

 - Disabled or severely disabled, as specified under Section 80U of the Income Tax Act, 1961